danaszova/ddash/README.md

 <br />

 DDASH Library - A collection of useful functions to streamline application development.
 Pertains to web and mobile.
+Available via NPM at: -https://www.npmjs.com/package/ddash

+This library only has a few functions at this time.
+It is an example of a simple NPM library created from scratch.

 ### Usage